boi4/tmpi-py/README.md

 * Faster startup
 * Support mpirun with multiple hosts (with `MPIRUNARGS="--host ..." ./tmpi.py ...`)
 * mpi rank and host are shown in the upper frame of each pane
+* no escaping of quotation marks and similar things needed

 It has the following disadvantages: